NetNude Logo Kauai Nude

 Kalalau Beach.

-You need to arrange a camping permit from the state way in advance if you want to be legal.
+You need to arrange a camping permit from the state in advance if you want to be legal.
 Permits are available from the DLNR office in the State Office Building, Lihue, Kauai.
 Tel.
 808-274-3444.
-Many people don't bother but I think it is a $100 fine and you must vacate immediately if rangers fly in by helicopter and catch you without a permit.
+Many people don't bother but I think it is a $100. fine and court appearance and you must vacate immediately if rangers fly in by helicopter and catch you without a permit.
 If you don't bother with a permit, especially in summer season, do not camp on the beach but camp in groves near the Kalalau Stream.
 Ask the local guys who live in the valley where to camp if you don't have a permit - they don't have one!
+I camped right on the beach and it was great.
+I put 4 lava rocks in the 4 corners of my tent to stay it from the wind.

 The hike requires overnighting at the beach.
 You must be in good shape.
 Many, especially from Europe, travel to Kauai just to do this world-class hike.
-You need small tent, all food (avoid trailmix with chocolate-just melts, and limit tins of things like tuna and sardines, the weight in your pack adds up, try plastic ziplock bags for most things), and iodine tablets (available at Longs Drugs, Kapaa for about $6.00) to purify drinking water, which is available from a deliciously crisp, cold waterfall at the beach.
+You need a small tent, all food (avoid trailmix with chocolate-just melts, and limit tins of things like tuna and sardines, the weight in your pack adds up, try plastic ziplock bags for most things), and iodine tablets (essential and available at Longs Drugs, Kapaa for about $6.00) to purify drinking water, which is available from a deliciously crisp, cold waterfall at the beach.
 That is where you will shower too.
-Most people take 5-7 hours one way to hike in.
-After 2 miles, where only permitted persons are allowed to hike, keeping out day trippers from the trail, many used to traditionally strip and hike nude except for boots, BUT there can be lots of mosquitos, esp. at mile 6, and the sun can be fierce, so most wear some clothing for those reasons rather than modesty.
-At the beach, once you see the locale, it becomes obvious clothing there is silly.
+Most people take 5-7 hours one way to hike in from the trailhead at Ke'e Beach.
+After 2 miles, where only permitted persons are allowed to hike, keeping out day trippers from the trail, many used to traditionally strip and hike nude except for boots or running shoes, BUT there can be lots of mosquitos, esp. at mile 6, and the sun can be fierce, so most wear some clothing for those reasons rather than modesty.
+At the beach, once you see the locale, it becomes obvious wearing clothing there is silly.
 I finally made it there in September 2005 and stayed a week.
-I noticed young couples would hike in, arriving late afternoon, set up camp, and notice others of us already there nude but stay clothed.
+I noticed several young couples would hike in, arriving in late afternoon, set up camp, and notice others of us already there nude and still stay clothed!

 Tents on Kalalau Beach.